 What Are the Goals of Couples Counseling?

-The reason that a couple comes to counseling will shape the goals of therapy.
 The counselor will help you and your partner explore, identify, and refine what you want to get out of counseling.
 Goals should be realistic, specific, and attainable.
-They should also be mutually agreed upon, by both members of the relationship and the counselor.
+They should also be mutually agreed upon by both members of the relationship as well as the counselor.

 Is Marriage & Couples Counseling Effective?